 The solution is to set the canonical element on both pages to a single URL, which tells search engines which page is the preferred version (i.e., the best version of the page for SEO).

 From a search engine’s perspective, setting the canonical element on multiple pages to a single page merges the pages, serving as a “soft redirect” without redirecting the user.
-And for the purposes of SEO, links to all the individual pages now count toward the single canonical (preferred) version page.
+For SEO, links to all the individual pages now count toward the single canonical (preferred) version page.

-Content is widely considered one of the three most important ranking factors for Google, especially after comments from Google employees in senior position over the past few years.
-Therefore, developing a content strategy that will achieve SEO goals, along with all the other goals and objectives of a company is important.
+Content is widely considered one of Google’s three most important ranking factors, especially after comments from Google employees in senior positions over the past few years.
+Therefore, developing a content strategy that will achieve SEO goals, along with all a company’s other goals and objectives, is important.

-Many content developers believe keyword research is all that is needed for developing a good content strategy.
+Many content developers believe keyword research is needed to develop a good content strategy.
 However, the problem with relying solely on keywords to drive your content strategy is that it does not capture all your audience’s needs.

 Next, outline your sales funnel(s) and determine how your goals and objectives fit into the funnel.